FKW9/collatz-visualization/README.md

 - Since the digit counts / stopping times are huge numbers, i calculate them in an c++ function externally, which is then imported to the python script via a shared library (dll).
   (Because python was too slow for me, even with ctypes and numpy arrays/numbers...)

+- ### Tip: Hold ESC to stop an active calculation!

 ## How to run:
 - Option 1: Download the executable version in the respective folder.
 (Only on x64 Systems with x64 Python)
 - Option 2: Clone the repository with